Self-similar solutions with compactly supported profile of some nonlinear Schr{\"o}dinger equations: Notations and general versions of the main result

 and where

 for any $\tau\in\left(\frac{m+1}{2},1\right].$ \end{thm}

 Here and in what follows, $r_+=\max\{0,r\}$ denotes the positive part of the real number $r.$

 \begin{rmk} If the solution is too ``large'', it may happen that $\rho_\M=0$ and so the above result is not consistent.
 A sufficient condition to observe a localizing effect is that the solution is small enough, in a suitable sense.
-We will give a sufficient condition on the data $\va\in\C,$ $\vp\in\C$ and $\G$ to have $\rho_\M>0$ (see Theorem~\ref{thmbound} below). \end{rmk}
+We give below a sufficient condition on the data $\va\in\C,$ $\vp\in\C$ and $\G$ to have $\rho_\M>0.$ \end{rmk}

 \begin{thm} Let $\O\subset B(0,R)$ be a nonempty bounded open subset of $\R^N,$ let $0<m<1,$ let $(\va,\vb,\vc)\in\C^3$ be such that $\Im(\va)\le0,$ $\Im(\vb)<0$ and $\Im(\vc)\le0.$ If $\Re(\va)\le0$ then assume further that $\Im(\va)<0.$ Let $\G\in\bs{L^1_\loc}(\O),$ let $\g\in\bs{H^1_\loc}(\O)$ be any local weak solution to~\eqref{eq2}, let $x_0\in\O$ and let $\rho_1>0.$ If $\rho_1>\dist(x_0,\Gamma)$ then assume further that $\g\in\bs{H^1_0}(\O).$ Then there exist two positive constants $E_\star>0$ and $\eps_\star>0$ satisfying the following property$:$ let $\rho_0\in(0,\rho_1)$ and assume that $\|\nabla\g\|_{\bs{L^2}(\O\cap B(x_0,\rho_1))}^2<E_\star$ and